 Maximum Timeframe to Complete a Degree or Certificate

-In order to continue receiving federal financial aid, a student must complete their first associate degree or certificate program within 150% of the published program hours as measured by credit hours attempted.
+In order to continue receiving federal financial aid, a student must complete their first degree or certificate within 150% of the published program hours as measured by credit hours attempted.
 (To determine the maximum timeframe, multiply the number of credits in the program by 150%) Once a student reaches 150% of the program hours, they will no longer be eligible for federal financial aid.
 All attempted credit hours are considered including CPE classes, withdrawn classes and transfer credits.

 Additional Degrees and Certificates